devonzuegel/ketchup-club/README.md

 - [ ] Fix sign in page dark mode
 - [ ] Add an "About" link in the Settings page
 - [ ] Landing page with link to TestFlight beta
-- [ ] Only show YOUR friends.
-Currently the app shows all users
-- [ ] Dark theme improvements
-  - [ ] Store the user's chosen theme in AsyncStorage so that it doesn't get reset every time they open the app
-  - [ ] Make the splash screen match the theme
 - [ ] Have the PhoneInput component autosuggest the user's phone number.
 Note: This may require forking the library and adding the feature
 - [ ] Add friends
   - [ ] Lucie L